 Yes.
 Most countries have tax-residency rules that dictate how long you can stay in their country before becoming a tax resident.
 In most cases, you must file as a tax resident and pay income tax if you stay for more than six consecutive months in a year.

-Tax-residency rules also apply to contractors and part-time workers, especially in regards to reporting taxes.
+Tax residency rules also apply to contractors and part-time workers, especially in regard to reporting taxes.
 For instance, in the United States, foreign contractors must file a Form 1042 with the IRS, also known as the “Annual Withholding Tax Return for U.S. Source of Income of Foreign Persons.”

 Consider a scenario where a contractor for a company in India is sent to the U.S. to work remotely for eight months, then returns home to continue working from his home office.
 To ensure there is no tax violation, the contractor would need to submit a Form 1042 to the IRS and declare all income made while working in the U.S.